-11. When will the city stop culling deer?
+7. When will the city stop culling deer?

 Once a community begins deer management activities to address deer browse damage, it requires some level of actions to continue unless the tolerance of the community changes.
-The city monitors citizens' deer browse tolerance via an annual survey conducted by the Michigan State University Research Center.

 In addition to education, culling is the preferred method recommended by the MDNR for effectively managing deer.
 The MDNR has the legal authority to manage deer in the state of Michigan.
 It is illegal to relocate deer.
-The city, based on input from its residents, is also pursuing an alternative deer management method in locations where culling is infeasible.
-The mixture of these three methods in Ann Arbor going forward may change.
-The MDNR does not permit sterilization without an approved research permit.

 Because deer don't have natural predators in urban environments and they reproduce at a rate that rapidly increases their population, it is necessary to remove 30 to 40 percent of the deer population annually in order to maintain a stable population size.
 The sooner a large population of deer is brought to an acceptable level, the fewer deer that will have to be removed annually and cumulatively.
-The city's future deer management efforts include deciding which method is appropriate for maintaining an acceptable level of deer impacts in the community.

-12. What will happen to the venison?
+8. What will happen to the venison?